mwikstrom/scribing/docs/scribing.flowoperation.transform.md

 The specified operation is returned when it is unaffected by the change implied by the current operation.

-`null` is returned when the intent of the other operation is invalidated by the change implied by the current operation.
+`null` is returned when the intent of the other operation is cancelled by the change implied by the current operation.